-The technology used in the park assist sustem involves a series of limitations inherent in the actual system and in the use of ultrasonic sensors.
+The technology used in the park assist system involves a series of limitations inherent in the actual system and in the use of ultrasonic sensors.
 The use of Park Assist should never tempt you to take any risk that may compromise safety.
 The system is not a replacement for driver awareness.

-Anu accidental movement of the vehicle could result in serious injury.
+• Any accidental movement of the vehicle could result in serious injury.

-Adapt your speed and driving style at all times to suit visibility, weather, road and traffic conditions.

-Certain surfaces of objects and garments do not reflect the ultrasound sensors' signals.
-The system cannot detect, at least correctly, these objects or people wearing such clothes.
+- Adapt your speed and driving style at all times to suit visibility, weather, road and traffic conditions. - Certain surfaces of objects and garments do not reflect the ultrasound sensors' signals.
+The system cannot detect, at least correctly, these objects or people wearing such clothes. - Ultrasound sensor signals may be affected by external sound sources.
+In certain circumstances this may prevent them from detecting people or objects. - The ultrasound sensors have blind spots in which obstacles and people are not registered. - Monitor the area around the vehicle at all times, since the ultrasound sensors do not detect small children, animals or certain objects in all situations.

-a) Only for 4Drive models.

-∧ WARNING

-When operating SEAT Drive Profile, pay attention to all traffic: doing otherwise could cause an accident.

-When the vehicle is switched off it will store the driving profile that was selected when the ignition key was removed.
-Nevertheless, when the engine is restarted, the engine and the gear will start by default in

-• Ultrasound sensor signals may be affected by external sound sources.
-In certain circumstances this may prevent them from detecting people or objects.

-• The ultrasound sensors have blind spots in which obstacles and people are not registered.

-Monitor the area around the vehicle at all times, since the ultrasound sensors do not detect small children, animals or certain objects in all situations.